NeonGeckoCom/skill-stock/README.md

 ## Examples

-* What is Amazon trading at?
+* What is the share price for Amazon?
 * What is the stock price for Microsoft?

 ## Contact Support